laila12399/lailascoaching/content/how-to-become-disciplined-according-to-roman-emperor-marcus-aurelius.md

 ## :spoon: Practice Voluntary Hardship

-Marcus Aurelius suggests practicing voluntary hardship in order to build resilience.
+Marcus Aurelius suggests practicing voluntary hardship in order to build discipline.

 *"We should discipline ourselves in small things, and from their progress two things of greater value.
 If you have a headache practice not cursing" – "I am not saying that you can’t complain, only don’t complain with your whole being" ― Marcus Aurelius*

-The idea that disciple can be trained has been supported by research.
+The idea that discipline can be trained has been supported by research.
 If practicing voluntary hardship makes being disciplined easier in the future, it would certainly pay off and make it a reasonable exercise.
-For one this study found that having reaffirming experiences of, for example having practiced disciple, increases the likelihood of repeating this type of behavior in the future[^4],[^5].
+For one this study found that having reaffirming experiences of, for example having practiced discipline, increases the likelihood of repeating this type of behavior in the future[^4],[^5].

 Related: [How to 'Cure' Perfectionism](/how-to-cure-perfectionism/)